 Why It's Not Actually About Ozempic

 It's not specific to Ozempic/GLP-1.
 Any rapid weight loss causes facial changes.
 Ozempic is just popular and causes fast weight loss, hence the name.
+These changes sit alongside other visible effects such as hair thinning and skin laxity.

 Other causes of facial fat loss: